arXiv/arxiv-base/README.md

 ## Flask

-To use the base UI package in a Flask application...
+To use the base UI package in a Flask application add it to your ``Pipfile``.

-Add it to your ``Pipfile``.
-For the time being, we'll distribute directly from GitHub.
 To use a specific version, for example, you would write:

 ``arxiv-base = "==0.11.1rc5"``

 Or if you want to install a specific working branch (dev only) the Pipfile line might read: